Our Growing Problem

 - Family Fitness Time allows parents to bring their children to the Wellness Center for swimming, basketball and walleyball.

-- Seasonal camps include fitness and nutrition activities as well as spa treatments for children ages 9-13.
+- Seasonal camps include fitness and nutrition activities for children ages 9-13.

 - Pool Birthday Parties are an active and fun party alternative.

 - A registered dietitian offers nutritional counseling for children and families.

 - Group sports training is offered for specific sports.

 - Weight Watchers, supervised by a registered dietitian, is available for children who are referred by a physician.

 Need more ideas to help you and your family eat well and become more physically active?